 India’s vision is primarily focused on increasing connectivity within its own borders.
 Looking outside its borders, India sees the South Asian Association for Regional Cooperation (SAARC) as largely paralyzed.
 Instead, the Modi government is focused on assembling small groups of its neighbors or “coalitions of the willing,” in support of its regional economic objectives.
 Other efforts reflect India’s geopolitical interests.
 By developing Chabahar Port in Iran, for example, India intends to bypass Pakistan and access overland routes to Europe and Central Asia.
 Looking even further, Prime Minister Narendra Modi’s “Act East” policy aims to strengthen links between India and ASEAN nations, giving India’s landlocked northeast region better access to its southern ports and establishing new land corridors connecting India to Thailand through Myanmar.

 Prioritizing east-west connections, Japan’s vision stems from decades of investing in Southeast Asia, where existing infrastructure reflects the needs of Japanese supply chains, especially maintaining access to the sea.
 Japan is acting swiftly to defend this incumbent advantage, and has boosted funding to expand “high-quality and sustainable infrastructure” in the region through its Partnership for High Quality Infrastructure.
 Consistent with the Master Plan on ASEAN Connectivity, Japan is backing a number of new land and maritime corridors that would increase connectivity between the Bay of Bengal and the South China Sea.
-Japanese Prime Minister Shinzo Abe has also expanded Japan’s diplomatic footprint, becoming the first sitting Japanese leader to visit all five countries of Central Asia.
+Former Japanese Prime Minister Shinzo Abe also expanded Japan’s diplomatic footprint, becoming the first Japanese leader to visit all five countries of Central Asia.

 Russia’s vision combines soft and hard infrastructure.
-The Eurasian Economic Union (EAEU) is Russia’s primary vehicle for regional economic integration, and officials have suggested it could be linked with OBOR.
+The Eurasian Economic Union (EAEU) is Russia’s primary vehicle for regional economic integration, and officials have suggested it could be linked with BRI.
 Reinforcing its economic and diplomatic pivot to the east, Russia is tapping into the Chinese energy market with a series of proposed natural gas pipelines.
 To its south, Russia aims to increase connectivity with Azerbaijan, Iran, and India through the North-South Transport Corridor (NSTC).
 To its north, Russia is planning additional projects to advance its energy and defense interests as the Arctic becomes more accessible.

 Historically, Turkey has been a strategic land bridge connecting Asia and Europe while bypassing Russia.
 Today, Turkey is enhancing this position with major domestic, sub-regional and trans-national infrastructure projects such as the Baku-Tbilisi-Kars Railway.
 Turkey also plans to build thousands of kilometers of new roads and railways under the Vision 2023 initiative, which will mark a century since its independence.
 Collectively, these efforts would expand Turkey’s transportation networks and strengthen their connections with Asia and Europe.